signalsciences/terraform-provider-sigsci/docs/resources/edge_deployment_service.md

 ### Optional

 - `activate_version` (Boolean) activate Fastly service version after clone.
 Possible values are true or false.
 Defaults to true.
+- `custom_client_ip` (Boolean) enable to prevent Fastly-Client-IP from being overwritten by the NGWAF.
+Intended for advanced use cases.
+Defaults to false.
 - `percent_enabled` (Number) percentage of traffic to send to NGWAF@Edge.
 Possible values are integers values 0 to 100.
 Defaults to 0.

 ### Read-Only